vrk/nyc-williamsburg-bagely/index.md

 ---

+## bagels outside williamsburg

+there are times when I am craving a specific bagel so hard that I'm willing to travel.

+- [penny house cafe](https://goo.gl/maps/jy19X5bU8BdHm5oj8) for a sausage egg cheese bagel. ugh I took these for granted when I lived a few blocks away! when I am craving a sausage egg and cheese I am craving specifically this one, everything else is an imitation
+- [Mille-Feuille](https://goo.gl/maps/PZ4CYsvXMYUoZVtY9) for a ham & cheese croissant. they take a croissant, cut it in half, put ham & cheese inside, and then warm it up. it is _so good_
+- **hot bagels, anywhere**: I learned a tip recently that you can ask for _hot bagels_ wherever bagels are made fresh! like you can go in the morning and ask which bagels are hot out of the oven, and then you can get them not toasted, but hot - so they're very soft and they melt the butter or cheese just by being fresh. so goooood! but I don't know anywhere williamsburg that does this. go get your hot bagels outside the neighborhood!

+---

-## not quite bagellikes
+## bagellikes with rice

 if I'm scanning the list of bagellikes and not really feeling inspired, I also ask myself, am I feeling...

 ...like onigiri?
-- [Ten Inchi](https://g.page/tenichimartii?share) has salmon mayo onigiri
+- [Ten Inchi](https://g.page/tenichimartii?share) for salmon mayo onigiri
-- [3rdfloorbk](https://goo.gl/maps/6ZdmcHuCCNfZc4ueA) has tuna mayo onigiri AND spam onigiri, both of which are my favorites, but I actually haven't tried either of them because I was recovering from wisdom teeth survery when I went by here 😭 so this is on my mental list of like, I should go by and try these onigiris
+- [3rdfloorbk](https://goo.gl/maps/6ZdmcHuCCNfZc4ueA) has tuna mayo onigiri AND spam onigiri, both of which are my favorites flavors! but I haven't actually had them from 3rdfloorbk, when I visited last time they were sold out 😭 but I mentally consider going here whenever I am mentally scanning snack places

 ...like kimbap?
 -   [Ms Ohho](https://g.page/Msohho?share) has tuna mayo kimbap that's v good